Thanks Christyan. It’s great to be here. I want to thank everyone at J.P. Morgan for the invitation to speak this morning.

-The International Energy Agency’s equivalent scenario has oil and gas, accounting for even more of the mix at around 50 percent — with carbon capture, use and storage, or CCUS, assumed to be widely used in both.
+The International Energy Agency’s equivalent scenario has oil and gas, accounting for even more of the mix at around 50 percent — with carbon capture, or CCUS, assumed to be widely used in both.

 So renewables alone won’t be sufficient.
 The world needs to make many different types of energy — including oil and gas — cleaner and better.